arr0nax/word-count/README.md

 ## Known Bugs

-_{ Because of how it is set up, this application WILL NOT recognize words that are spelled the same but are separated by different punctuation.
-I could not think of an efficient way to handle this without using REGEX. }_
+ Because of how it is set up, this application WILL NOT recognize words that are spelled the same but are separated by different punctuation.
+I could not think of an efficient way to handle this without using REGEX.

 ## Support and contact details

-_{Let me know if you run into any issues or have questions, ideas or concerns.
-Contact me or make a pull request.}_
+Let me know if you run into any issues or have questions, ideas or concerns.
+Contact me or make a pull request.

 ## Technologies Used

-_{Uses PHP, Silex, Twig, PHPunit, HTML, Bootstrap, and CSS.}_
+Uses PHP, Silex, Twig, PHPunit, HTML, Bootstrap, and CSS.

-Copyright (c) 2017 **_{Clayton Collins}_**
+Copyright (c) 2017 **Clayton Collins**